Islandora-Devops/isle-dc/docs/troubleshooting.md

 # Troubleshooting

-This document lists commong ISLE problems and their solutions.
+This document lists common ISLE problems and their solutions.
 It is currently a stub and should be added to.

+## Logging

+To view the Drupal logs from the shell, from your `isle-dc` directory, enter `docker-compose logs -f drupal`.

 ## "Your clock is ahead/behind" certificate error